 - Breathe in for a duration of four seconds

-- Hold the breath for four seconds
+- Hold your breath for four seconds

 - Breathe out for a duration of four seconds

-- Hold the breath for four seconds
+- Hold your breath for four seconds

 - As you proceed you may lengthen the intervals gradually, if you wish.
 Just make sure they all remain the same length and do not induce discomfort.

 You can do this right now and feel some benefits straight away.
-It’s eye opening to observe how we can affect our own physiology in this way.
+It’s eye-opening to observe how we can affect our own physiology in this way.

 Start incorporating this powerful practice into your daily routine.
-The longer you can do it for the better.
+The longer you can do it the better.

 Personally, I start each day with 25 minutes of this breathing technique and I find it extremely useful.